Brooklyn Free Clinic: Structure and committees

 Volunteers at the BFC are students from SUNY Downstate College of Medicine, College of Health Related Professions, College of Nursing and School of Public Health.
 Volunteer attending physicians are mainly recruited from SUNY Downstate Medical Center, Kings County Hospital Center and other surrounding hospitals including Lenox Hill Hospital and North Shore University Hospital among others.
-The clinic operates every Wednesday night throughout the year from 5 in the afternoon until the last patient is seen at around 10 at night.
+The clinic operates every Wednesday night throughout the year from 5pm until the last patient is seen at around 10pm.

 In addition to regular primary care clinical operations, the BFC also operates several specialized committees targeted towards onsite clinical operations including programs for triage, screening high-risk persons, patient education, physical and occupational therapy and psychiatry among others.
 The BFC not only serves in a clinical capacity but focuses on outreach and community involvement and is thus made up of several committees which aim to serve the community as a community-based organization engaged in public health efforts.
 These services are compartmentalized into various committees - each committee is a multi-disciplinary effort aimed at both quality patient care and education.